MxUI/MUI/wrappers/Python/README.md

 - Include multi-time functions in the bindings.
 - Include fucntions to retrieve all points or values in the bindings.
 - Include boolean OR operation of shapes in the bindings.
-- Carefully set the types allowed for each spatial and chrono sampler.
+- Carefully set the types allowed for each spatial and temporal sampler.
 - Write exception hierarchy to replace generic exceptions.
 - Add 'collide' function to library.